 However, in addition to price, factors such as demographics, lifestyle choices and available inventory also influence the demand for rental property.
 That helps to explain why in markets such as Huntsville where housing is relatively affordable, there are still a large percentage of renter-occupied households.

 The Alabama Housing Affordability Index (AHAI) from the Alabama Center for Real Estate uses 100 as a baseline affordability index number.
 The greater a market’s HAI is above 100, the more affordable a market is, everything else being equal.

-Based on the most recent AHAI report, the HAI for the Huntsville MSA was 208.0 in the third quarter of 2020.
-This means that families here have a little more than twice the median income needed to purchase a median priced, single-family resale home in the Huntsville metro area.
+Based on the most recent AHAI report, the HAI for the Huntsville MSA was 180 in the 1st quarter of 2021.
+This means that families here have a little less than twice the median income needed to purchase a median priced, single-family resale home in the Huntsville metro area.

 Quality of life

 Huntsville is one of those hidden gems that almost seem too good to be true.

 The city offers the best amenities of big city life with a distinctive small town charm.
-Younger residents of Huntsville brag about being nerdy - and who can blame them, when such a large percentage of the people here hold engineering jobs with NASA and the U.S. Army Redstone Arsenal.
+Residents of Huntsville brag about being nerdy - and who can blame them, when such a large percentage of the people here hold engineering jobs with NASA and the U.S. Army Redstone Arsenal.

 Key Quality of Life Stats: